Year: 2007-2015

 Year: 2022

-Medium: Silver, mercury, gold leaf, brass, glass & wood display
+Medium: Silver, mercury, gold leaf, brass, glass and wood display

 Nearly 40% of global mercury pollution comes from artisanal gold mining.